jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 **DING...DING...DING...Thank you for calling claims, how can I help you?**

-An insurance broker looking for an update on a rental car status.
+_An insurance broker looking for an update on a rental car status.
 I can help you with that.
 5 mins.
-Approve additional rental days if there was a mistake somewhere or the call goes too long.
+Approve additional rental days if there was a mistake somewhere or the call goes too long._

 **DING...DING...DING...Thank you for calling claims, how can I help you?**

-Claim has not been processed.
+_Claim has not been processed.
 Vehicle sitting at the tow yard for 28 days.
 Insured has no collision coverage.
 Insured has to pay.
-No good reason why the claim wasn't processed earlier.
+The insured has no reason why he didn't call and process claim earlier.
 Now what?
-A long and angry call I bet.
+A long and angry call I bet._

 **DING...DING...DING...Thank you for calling claims, how can I help you?**

-Other repair company sharing crash details and confirming who is at fault.
-I wonder what they're pending.
-I hope I can close one of my claims now.
+_Other repair company sharing crash details and confirming who is at fault.
+I wonder what their pending is.
+I hope I can close one of my claims now._

 ---